Good old Dad

-Like magic, and after a few days I became the teacher’s pet since I already knew how to read and write, in fact I even knew how to do simple math.
-The name of my teacher was the hardest thing for me to pronounce, and even write it, but she assured me that I would get it right in no time.
+Like magic, and after a few days I became the teacher’s pet since I already knew how to read and write. in fact I even knew how to do simple math.
+The name of my teacher was the hardest thing for me to pronounce and even write it.
+But she assured me that I would get it right in no time.
 Her name was Miss Enriqueta, which now that I think, is the female opposite name of Enrique, the male name.
-There are some very famous people with that name, and they are, Enrique Iglesias senior, and Enrique Iglesias junior, just to give you an idea.
+There are some very famous people with that name, like for example, Enrique Iglesias senior, and Enrique Iglesias junior, just to give you an idea.

-With my dad help every day sitting by my side, and making sure I did my home work, her name was a piece of cake within days.
-And within a few months I was sent to second grade, not first grade but second grade!
-I have you known that I found myself teaching second grade.
+With my dad help, every day sitting by my side, and making sure I did my home work, her name was a piece of cake within days.
+And within a few months I was sent to second grade.
+Not first grade but second grade!
+And I have you known that I found myself teaching second grade.
 My teacher was confident enough that I could guide the other students to read and write better than she did, she told me.

 When I finished with my fourth grade I was almost ready to teach high school.
 All of these because of my dad persistent discipline to learn what I need it to learn.
 He was also to me the most handsome man on hearth, and walking holding hands on the streets with him was heaven to me.
 I was his angel, and he was my man.

 Now my dad is eighty-four years old, and he is still a good-looking guy, I have you known that he has all his hair, never gained any weight, and he has that sneaky smile on his face that I know very well he is up to something.
-I visit him often, and when I call him on the phone I ask, “who is this dad?”
+I visit him often, and when I call him on the phone I ask, “Who is talking to you, Dad?
 Then after a few seconds he said, “Oh my god, what are you asking me?
-Girl, what is wrong with you, of course I know who you are!”
+Girl, what is wrong with you?
+Of course I know who you are!”
 Then I went on saying, “And who am I?”

 Which makes me think that in my previous life I was probably someone who did the same thing to, let say my children, and now I need it to complete; match again what I had already giving, or get back what I’d giving.
-And that chapter of my life is now closed, meaning that I will need to move forward with my life to experience all that I need to experience in order to climb the tree of my life, which is to acquire knowledge of who I am, which in true essence is, that I am a soul, or an essence in a human body having physical experiences.
+And that chapter of my life is now closed.
+Meaning that I will need to move forward with my life to experience all that I need to experience in order to climb the tree of my life, which is to acquire knowledge of who I am.
 And the more aware I am of this, the more aware I would be of my own self.

 That is why my dad and my family are the perfect people for me to realize that.
 They needed it be the best teachers.
-My grandmother for example was a tremendous help in teaching me the path to spiritual knowledge as well, and my mother too, with her passive attitude about everything that came into her life.
-They are all together as a family working toward my path to knowledge, towards awakening of who I am, as well as them working on their own path, too!
+My grandmother for example was a tremendous help in teaching me the path to spiritual knowledge as well.
+And my mother too with her passive attitude about everything that came into her life.
+They are all together as a family working towards my path to knowledge, towards the awakening of who I am, as well as them working on their own path.

-We need to be grateful of our own family, and the people around us, and the ones that cross our path as well, because strange as it may seems, they are helping us to grow through the journey of our own life.
+We need be grateful of our own family, the people around us, and the ones that cross our path as well, because strange as it may seems, they are helping us grow through the journey of our own life.